Paternity Attorneys Serve Covington and Metairie Area

 Contact a lawyer you can trust

-Whether they wish to prove or disprove paternity, people in the Covington, Metairie and Southern Louisiana communities can rely on The Conroy Law Firm for the knowledge and experience needed to guide them through the process and pursue accurate and fair results.
+Whether they wish to prove or disprove paternity, people in the Covington, Metairie and Southern Louisiana communities can rely on The Michael D. Conroy, PLC for the knowledge and experience needed to guide them through the process and pursue accurate and fair results.
 To learn more about our offerings or to get your questions about paternity answered, call us at 985-606-3885or contact us online.